404src/exocore/_articles/ccna-summary.md

 -example picture---
 ### 3.3.d Floating static
-By changing the AD of a static route, you can make it less preferred than routes learned by a dynamic routing protocl to the same destination (make sure the AD is higher than the routing protocol's AD!)
+By changing the AD of a static route, you can make it less preferred than routes learned by a dynamic routing protocol to the same destination (make sure the AD is higher than the routing protocol's AD!)
 This is known as a "floating static route".

 The route will be inactive (not in the routing table) unless the route learned by the dynamic routing protocol is removed.